The third homology of SL_2 of local rings: Scissors congruence groups and Bloch Groups

 \subsection{Indecomposable $K_3$}

 Let $A$ be a either a local ring or a field.
 Let $K_\bullet(A)$ denote the Quillen $K$-theory of $A$ and let $\milk{\bullet}{A}$ be the Milnor $K$-theory.
 There is a natural homomorphism of graded rings $\milk{\bullet}{A}\to K_\bullet(A)$.
-Indecomposable $K_3$ of $A$ is the group $\kind{A}:=\coker{\milk{3}\to K_3(A)}$.
+Indecomposable $K_3$ of $A$ is the group $\kind{A}:=\coker{\milk{3}{A}\to K_3(A)}$.
 We will require the following theorem from $K$-theory:

 \begin{thm} Let $A$ be discrete valuation ring with field of fractions $K$ and residue field $F$.
-Suppose that either $\mathrm{char}(K)=\mathrm{char}(F)$ or that $F$ is finite.
+Suppose that either $\mathrm{char}(K)=\mathrm{char}(F)$ or that $k$ is algebraic over $\F{p}$.
 Then the inclusion $A\to K$ induces an isomorphism $\kind{A}\cong\kind{K}$. \end{thm} \begin{proof} Let $F$ be the residue field of $A$ and let $\pi$ be a uniformizer.
 There is a commutative diagram with exact columns

-The exactness of the top row is well-known (see \cite[Corollary 6.6.2]{weibel:kbook} for example).
-The second row is exact by Gersten's conjecture, which is known for the case of equicharacteristic discrete valuation rings or discrete valuation rings with finite residue fields (see, for example, \cite[Corollary 6.7.2, Corollary 6.9.2]{weibel:kbook}).
+The exactness of the top row is well-known (see \cite[Chapter V,Corollary 6.6.2]{weibel:kbook} for example).
+The second row is exact by Gersten's conjecture, which is known for the case of equicharacteristic discrete valuation rings or discrete valuation rings with finite residue fields (see, for example, \cite[Chapter V, p.
+454]{weibel:kbook}).
 The result follows by the snake lemma. \end{proof}